-Jones Technical Institute and its branch campus, Sunstate Academy located in Clearwater, FL are owned and controlled by Compass Rose Foundation (CRF), a Florida based 501(c)(3) corporation developing education initiatives for 80 years.
+Jones Technical Institute is owned and controlled by Compass Rose Foundation (CRF), a Florida based 501(c)(3) corporation developing education initiatives for 80 years.
 CRF is proud of its family's tradition in providing quality educational opportunities and community service that evolved from its Jacksonville forbearers in 1918.
 Jones Technical Institute marks CRF's return to Jacksonville and its continued commitment to the development of institutions that meet the demands of the regional economy through workforce training and innovative educational programs.